Denis Coderre: Sponsorship scandal

-The Shane Doan incident
+Shane Doan incident

 During the 2006 election, Coderre accused National Hockey League player Shane Doan of uttering ethnic slurs directed against French-speaking referees at a game in Montreal.
 Coderre wrote a letter to the Canadian Olympic Committee asking them to keep Doan off Canada's 2006 hockey team competing at the Olympics in Turin, Italy.
 The Globe and Mail columnist Eric Duhatschek noted that "the NHL is tough on ethnic slurs ... if Mr. Coderre has any proof he should produce it.
 Otherwise he should just shut up."
 Hockey commentator John Davidson accused Coderre of "grandstanding" and criticized his accusation, saying that "a person shouldn't go stand on a platform and yell and scream about it when he doesn't even know the facts."

 Doan was given a gross misconduct penalty for verbal abuse of the officials at the end of the December 13, 2005 game between his team, the Phoenix Coyotes, and the Montreal Canadiens.
-Referees and linesmen for the game were all francophones from Quebec.
-Although one of the linesmen, Michel Cormier, filed a report against the player, Doan was cleared by NHL Executive Vice-President Colin Campbell, the league's chief disciplinarian, who concluded that the allegations were baseless.
+Referees and linesmen for the game were all Francophones from Quebec.
+Although one of the linesmen, Michel Cormier, filed a report against the player, Doan was cleared by NHL's chief disciplinarian and executive vice-president Colin Campbell, who concluded that the allegations were baseless.
 Doan himself has denied that he ever made the ethnic slur.

 In January 2006, Doan sued Coderre for character defamation seeking $250,000 in damages with Doan promising to donate all damages awarded to charities to benefit Canadians.
-On April 2, 2007 Coderre counter-sued Doan for defamation seeking $45,000 in damages after referee Michel Cormier reiterated under oath that Doan made a racist comment against him as a Francophone.
+In April 2007, Coderre counter-sued Doan for defamation seeking $45,000 in damages.

-Opposition Member
+Opposition MP

-Coderre won re-election to the House of Commons in 2006, but the Liberals lost the campaign and became the Official Opposition party.
-Coderre was the Liberal Defence Critic.
-In 2007 Coderre made allegations against the previous Chief of Defence Staff General Rick Hillier (retired) of being a "prop".
-Hillier in return has accused Coderre of being more concerned with party image than in protecting Canadian Forces members.
+Coderre won re-election to the House of Commons in 2006, but the Liberals lost the campaign and became the official opposition.
+Coderre was the Liberal defence critic.
+In 2007, Coderre made allegations against the previous chief of Defence Staff general Rick Hillier of being a "prop".
+Hillier, in return, accused Coderre of being more concerned with party image than in protecting Canadian Forces members.
 In October 2007, Coderre made a self-planned visit to Afghanistan to visit the war-torn country and the Canadian Forces in the Kandahar region.
-He criticized the Harper government — who did not invite him on an official tour of the country that was made by Ministers Bev Oda and Maxime Bernier a few days before him — and consequently, Coderre, as Liberal defense critic, had to travel by himself at his own expense, mentioned that the mission in Afghanistan must change in 2009.
+He criticized the Harper government who did not invite him on an official tour of the country that was made by ministers Bev Oda and Maxime Bernier a few days before him.
+Consequently, Coderre, as Liberal defence critic, had to travel by himself at his own expense.
+He then mentioned that the mission in Afghanistan must change in 2009.
 The government had accused him of staging a stunt while he fired back that the Conservatives overestimated the success of the mission.